 the main road and has a large sign to grab your attention."

-Open: May through October from 8am to ?.
+Open: May through October; Call or see their website for current hours.
 Directions: 250 west 16 miles to

 foot of Afton Mountain.
 Left on Route 151, 1 mile on right.
 From Waynesboro,

 250 east, 7 miles to foot of Afton Mountain.
 Right on Route 151, 1 mile on

 right.
 From Wintergreen, 10 miles north on 151.
 From Charlottesville: 64 West to Exit 107; West on Rt.
 250 for 4.5 miles: South on Rt.
 151 for 1.3 miles;